Common Holiday Decorating InjuriesJanuary 14, 2019

-While holiday decorating may seem like a harmless activity, certain decorations are more dangerous than others and can cause serious injuries and in some cases death.
-Three of the most problematic Christmas decorations include:
+While holiday decorating may seem like a harmless activity, certain decorations are more dangerous than others and can result in holiday accidents that cause serious injuries and in some cases death.
+Three of the most common and problematic Christmas decorations known to cause holiday accidents include:

-Each of these decorations brings its own risks, but if proper precautions are taken, you can have your decorations and an injury free holiday too.
+Each of these decorations brings its own risks to cause serious holiday accidents, but if proper precautions are taken, you can have your decorations and an injury free holiday too.

 - Risks: Sure they look great and seem easy enough to get up but hanging holiday lights is one of the most dangerous decorating activities because of the possibility of severe injury from falling or electrocution.
 Hanging outdoor lights often requires the use of a ladder to reach rooftops, which increases the risk of falling.
 According to the CPSC, 38% of holiday injuries in 2016 involved falls, including two deaths.
 Additionally, light strands can easily fray or have faulty circuits which can cause electrocution.

 - Safety Tips: First, if using a ladder to put up holiday lights, make sure the ladder is reliable and follow ladder warnings.
 Ensure the ladder is placed on solid ground and have another person hold the bottom.
 To prevent electrocution, check each strand of lights for exposed wires, broken lights, or cracked sockets and throw out damaged strands—do all of this while they are not plugged in, of course.
 If using the lights outside, make sure the lights are approved for outdoor use.